Only the Lonely (film)

-Only the Lonely is a 1991 American romantic comedy-drama film written and directed by Chris Columbus, produced by John Hughes, and stars John Candy, Maureen O'Hara (in her final film role), Ally Sheedy, Anthony Quinn, and James Belushi.
-The film is a comedic take on the premise established in the 1953 television play Marty and the 1955 film Marty, while the title comes from the song "Only the Lonely" by Roy Orbison.
-The story follows a bachelor police officer who is looking to settle down and start a family with a mortuary beautician, while coping with his controlling mother who wants him all to herself.
+Only the Lonely is a 1991 American romantic comedy drama film written and directed by Chris Columbus and produced by John Hughes and Hunt Lowry.
+It stars John Candy, Maureen O'Hara, Ally Sheedy, Kevin Dunn, Anthony Quinn, and James Belushi.
+It follows Danny Muldoon (Candy), a middle-aged Chicago police officer whose developing relationship with shy mortuary worker Theresa Luna (Sheedy) is complicated by his devotion to his controlling mother, Rose (O'Hara).

-The film was met with mixed reviews.
+Columbus wrote the role of Rose specifically for O'Hara, who had retired from acting before being persuaded to read the screenplay.
+She agreed to return after meeting Candy, and Only the Lonely became her final theatrical film role.
+Most of the film was shot on location in Chicago, including scenes at the former Comiskey Park, while its conclusion was filmed at the Amtrak station in Niles, Michigan.
+Maurice Jarre composed the original score.

+Released by 20th Century Fox on May 24, 1991, Only the Lonely grossed $25.1 million worldwide.
+Critical reception was mixed.

 Plot

 Chicago police officer Danny Muldoon is a lonely 38-year-old bachelor living with his overbearing mother, Rose.
 Since his father's death, Danny has carried the responsibility for his family, putting his brother Patrick through law school and caring for Rose, often imagining terrible things happening to her if he is not around to protect her.
 Patrick, now married with children, repeatedly urges Danny to stay single and move with Rose to Florida, while their neighbor Nick Acropolis persistently tries to court Rose himself.